simul/simul.github.io/unrealengine/Troubleshooting.md

 <br>Try lowering the rain drop size in the 3D cloud layer.

 * **The rain moves too quickly when I move the camera.**
 <br>This can happen when the camera is moving quite quickly.
-If you do not want to lower the speed of the camera's movement, then try lowering the TrueSkySequenceActor's metres per unit setting.
+If you do not want to lower the speed of the camera's movement, then try lowering the trueSKYSequenceActor's metres per unit setting.

 * **The sun/moon is too big/small.**
 <br>Try altering the sun and/or moon diameter setting in the sky layer.